 Here’s how the model works in practice:

 It’s important to note that the software, service and hardware layers don’t always belong to the same provider.
-For example, Piwik PRO uses Azure servers to accommodate customers who choose cloud deployment for Piwik PRO Analytics Suite.
+For example, Piwik PRO uses either Azure or ElastX servers to accommodate customers who choose cloud deployment for Piwik PRO Analytics Suite.

 Public clouds are typically recommended for small and medium-sized organizations, which are sensitive to the costs of building and maintaining infrastructure.
 It’s also a perfect option for software as a service (SaaS) subscription models, where access to a product or service comes with a recurring fee.